So, you’ve just been summoned for jury duty – now what?

 The same color guidelines apply and should consist only of neutrals and solid navy, black, and grey.
 Patterned ties and shirts are not appropriate for the courtroom.

 Suits are the easiest and most common attire for men.
 Solid or pinstriped suits with notched lapels will work well.
+Black is the most formal, dark grey is often best for winter, while navy is more suitable for summer.

 You’ll surely be picked for jury duty in this fashion-forward yet smart Kennet Cole pantsuit